Hannah Brown Stuns In Tiny String Bikini Ahead Of ‘DWTS’ Semifinals

 “You are smokin’.
 Body goals,” a third fan told Hannah.

-And another follower tagged Alan Bersten with, “Your partner is out here slaying.”
+Another follower tagged Alan Bersten with, “Your partner is out here slaying.”

 This is not the first bikini photo Hannah has shared from the Mexican vacation spot.
 As The Inquisitr reported last week, the ABC reality star showed off her new dancer’s body alongside Bachelor Nation besties Demi Burnett and Heather Martin as they posed in bikinis and scuba diving gear while vacationing together at the El Dorado Resort.